mhuzaifadev/deep-learning-masterclass/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <p align="justify">
 This project was originally initiated under the influence of Google Developer Student Clubs and Microsoft Learn Student Ambassadors - SSUET campus to teach more and more students about technology.
-Over the internet, there are great resources to learn Deep Learning, but what it lacks is the proper flow in their road map, which triggers the students to give up in the half way mostly.
+Over the internet, there are great resources to learn Deep Learning, but what it lacks is the proper flow in their road map, which triggers the students to give up halfway mostly.

-This project is created to let student have a quickest and easiest hands on journey with Deep Learning using Tensorflow & Pytorch Python3.
-However, currently notebook doesn't possess any Mathematical material, but we surely be digging on it with other experienced ML writers to help through out that process.
+This project is created to let students have the quickest and easiest hands-on journey with Deep Learning using Tensorflow & Pytorch Python3.
+However, currently, the notebook doesn't possess any Mathematical material, but we surely are digging into it with other experienced ML writers to help throughout that process.

 The end goal of this repository is just 3 hours per day and only 90 days, and you will be best with Deep Learning, you may have never imagined.
 </p>